 - Teenage Mutant Ninja Turtles (2012): In "Enemy of My Enemy," Karai attempts to form an Enemy Mine with the Turtles against the Kraang, only for the Turtles to take advantage of it to attempt to assassinate the Shredder, Karai's father; Karai is furious and chews Leo out for it, while ignoring that she had previously double-crossed the Turtles herself in "The Alien Agenda," all while mocking Leo to his face for trusting her.
 That being said, she's not wrong; Karai was nothing but honest about being untrustworthy in "The Alien Agenda", agreeing with Raph rather than Leo about being "bad news".
 She never made Leo any promises not to betray their alliance, while Leo did with her.
 Also, it should be noted that after all of the discussion about whether or not to trust Karai, the Turtles are the ones who double-crossed her this time, not the other way around.

 - Total Drama: Dave is annoyed at his whole team other than Sky for being useless, while he complains more than lending a helping hand, but he is right.
-This is best shown in the first challenge in episode "Uh So This Is My Team" where each member of Waneyihtam Maskwak mess up in getting someone to help build their own shelter.
-Shawn grabs soup instead of something useful, Ella found a bucket of glitter, and when Dave draws Chef's fire while Beardo makes a run for more supplies, Beardo runs in slow-motion but ends up getting hit by a tennis ball, and Leonards just suggests they all build a wizard tower, to which everyone but Dave agrees with.
-While Sky was the most useful in this challenge, even she agrees to build the tower, mostly because the team voted and she felt building something was better then nothing.
+This is best shown in the first challenge in the episode "Uh So This Is My Team" where each member of Waneyihtam Maskwak mess up in getting someone to help build their own shelter.
+Shawn grabs soup instead of something useful, Ella found a bucket of glitter, and when Dave draws Chef's fire while Beardo makes a run for more supplies, Beardo runs in slow-motion but ends up getting hit by a tennis ball, and Leonards just suggests they all build a wizard tower, to which everyone agrees but Dave.
+While Sky was the most useful in this challenge, even she agrees to build the tower, mostly because the team voted and she felt building something was better than nothing.
 When building the tower failed and it was time to vote someone off, an annoyed Dave asks if he can vote off four people.